-The prognosis for Jeremy's good.
-Let's just go back to his slides.
+And progresses to Jeremy's good.
+And it says go back to his slides.
 So yeah, it's actually quite good.
-So, if you look at his kind of disc, better state than Carl, and as I say, the scan wasn't as bad as I was anticipating.
-And I actually think with Jeremy, what he was mainly suffering was just really inflamed nerve roots radiculopathy.
+So if you look at look at his kind of destiny, portable, better better state than than car.
+And as I say, the the scan wasn't as bad as I was anticipating.
+And I actually think with with Jeremy, what he was mainly suffering was really inflamed. nerve roots were declining.
 And that's probably why we started to find with him that he had the injection we sent him for is actually starting to work and starting to pay off.
-And as I was corresponding with him last night over text, he's for the first time actually saying to me in a couple of months, he's now starting to feel a bit better.
-So, I think with him, he will avoid surgery, I think he probably come in a week or two, once we've got the full knowledge of how those nerve root injections have helped him or not, and then once he's got that result, then I've got to do a bit more with him.
-He was one of these guys, literally you even just touch him, I could hardly touch him because he was just in absolute agony.
-But I'm hopeful with him.

-A quick one on this as well, I think: Visby has asked how you differentiated the disc from the osteophytic bar?
-Because for those of us who are novices at this, it's quite difficult.
+And as I was corresponding with him last night over text, he's, you know, for the first time actually saying to me in in a couple of months, he's now starting to feel a bit better.
+So I think with him, he will avoid surgery, I think he probably come in in a week or two, once we've got the full knowledge of how it how those nerve root injections have helped him a lot.
+And then once he's got that, hopefully that result, then I've got to do a bit more with him.
+He's one of these guys literally even just touch him or I can hardly touch him because he was just acting an absolute agony.
+So but I'm hopeful within a quick run on this as well.
+I think this bee has asked how you differentiated the disk from yours to fitting bar?
+Because for those of us who are novices that this is quite difficult to

-Yeah, I'm gonna find that slide, Steven, because when you see the slide, it's obvious.
+Yeah, I'm gonna I'm gonna find that slide, Steven, because when you see the slides, it's obvious.
+Yeah,

-Okay, shall we move on to Darren then, while you do that.
-You might have to unshare your screen so we can move on.
+I'll find it.
+Okay, shall we move on to Darren, and while you do that, you might have to unshare your screen so we can move on.
 Thank you.
-Darren, are you still with us?
+Darren is still with us.

-Hi, Steven, I'm here.
+I Steven, I'm here.